elcorto/psweep/README.md

 Super Pro tip: Make a backup of the database first!

-# Batch runs
+# Remote cluster batch runs

 We have experimental support for managing calculations on remote systems such as HPC clusters with a batch system like SLURM.
 It is basically a modernized and stripped-down version of [`pwtools.batch`](https://elcorto.github.io/pwtools/written/background/param_study.html).
 Note that we don't use any method like DRMAA to automatically dispatch jobs to clusters.
+We just write out a shell script to submit jobs, simple.
 Our design revolves around maximal user control of each step of the workflow.

-See `ps.prep_batch()` and `examples/batch/`.
+The central function to use is `ps.prep_batch()`.
+See `examples/batch_with_git` for a full example.

 The workflow is based on **template files**.
 In the templates, we use (for now) the standard library's `string.Template`, where each `$foo` is replaced by a value contained in a pset, so `$param_a`, `$param_b`, as well as `$_pset_id` and so forth.

-We piggy-back on the `run_local()` workflow from above to use all it's power and flexibility to create batch scripts using template files.
-Again, you have full control over every part of the workflow.
+We piggy-back on the `run_local()` workflow from above to use all it's power and flexibility to, instead of running jobs with it, just **create batch scripts using template files**.

+You can use the proposed workflow below directly the on remote machine (need to install `psweep` there, might not be fun) or run it locally and use a copy-to-cluster workflow.
+Since we actually don't start jobs or talk to the batch system, you have full control over every part of the workflow.
 We just automate the boring stuff.

-Workflow summary:
+## Workflow summary

 * define `params` to be varied as shown above (probably in a script, say `input.py`)